BrightManu-lang/SPN-param-recovery/README.md

 ## Requirments

 - Python 3.10 or newer
-- This Spike version can only run on Windows
+- This Spike version can only run on Windows (MacOs and Linux versions with instructions can be found on the Spike website)

 Python Packages:
 - `numpy`, `pandas`, `matplotlib`